Please read through our exterior and interior options below!

 LEVEL I - WASH & WAX

 Typically the gelcoat is in good and shiny condition.
 We hand wash and dry exposed exterior fiberglass to remove dirt, grime, and dust.
 Then we hand wax (typically a Carnauba wax with UV inhibitor protection) and buff to a shine with machine or hand wipe using clean microfiber towels.
 Customers typically order this service for a good cleaning and wax which will make their boat shine and looking good as well as provide protection from water spots and sun exposure.
 A good wash & wax is considered maintenance for your gel coat like oil changes are for your motor.
-Level 3 is the minimum level required before Ceramic Coatings can be applied.
+Level 3 is usually the minimum level required before Ceramic Coatings can be applied unless it is a brand new boat.

 Most boats about 3 hours*